-The annual assessment rate is two percent (2%) of gross short-term (30 days or less) sleeping room rental revenue.
-In years three (3), six (6) and nine (9) of the NVTID's term, the assessment rate may be recommended to be increased by the Visit Napa Valley (VNV) Board of Directors and then brought to the Napa Valley Tourism Corporation (NVTC) Board for final approval.
+Annual assessment rates are 2.0% of gross short-term (stays of 30 days or less) room rental revenue on lodging businesses.
+Cost: The annual assessment rate is two percent (2%) of gross short-term (30 days or less) sleeping room rental revenue.
+In years three (3), six (6) and nine (9) of the NVTID's term, the assessment rate may be recommended to be increased by the Visit Napa Valley (VNV) Board of Directors, or successor destination marketing entity, and then brought to the Napa Valley Tourism Corporation (NVTC) Board for final approval.
 The maximum increase in years three (3), six (6) and nine (9) shall be one half of one percent (0.5%).
 The total assessment rate may not exceed three percent (3%) of gross short-term (30 days or less) sleeping room rental revenue.
-Based on the benefit received, assessments will not be collected on stays of more than thirty (30) consecutive days.
-Stays by government employees on government business shall not be subject to assessment.
-"Government employee" shall mean foreign or domestic government employees subject to exemption from transient occupancy tax pursuant to each municipality's municipal/county code.
+Based on the benefit received, assessments will not be collected on stays of more than thirty (30) consecutive days. -Stays by government employees on government business shall not be subject to assessment.- "Government employee" shall mean foreign or domestic government employees subject to exemption from transient occupancy tax pursuant to each municipality's municipal/county code.